 The asparagus spears are picked early in the morning, before the sun rises - to stop them changing from white to green.
 Asparagus picking is quite a fine art, as the spears have to be cut in the ground, but without breaking them.

 The asparagus crop is grown in virgin soil, which means that it is used for just one asparagus season.
 Asparagus is harvested on a daily basis between mid-April and the end of June.

 Tours are organised at the asparagus farm too.
 So, visitors can see the asparagus beds for themselves and find out more about asparagus and how it is grown.

-As you might expect, you’ll eat asparagus with Texel lamb ham and sheep cheese here on the island!
+As you might expect, you’ll eat asparagus with Texel lamb ham here on the island!
 See the recipe here.

 Deliciously thin-cut lamb ham is available from the butcher’s (Slagerij Goënga, for example), while Texel sheep cheese can be sourced from the De Waddel sheep farm or the Wezenspyk cheese farm.

 This article was made possible in part by Annette van Ruitenburg, author of the De Smaak van Texel cookbook.

 Do you want personal tips for your holiday?
 Then sign up for the newsletter